-Brooks made his debut with 'Much Too Young (To Feel This Damn Old)' in 1989 on Capitol Records.
-The song tells the story of a broken-down rodeo rider whose vagabond lifestyle costs him his life at home when his long-suffering love finally leaves.
-The lyrics could just as easily be about a traveling musician.
-Brooks name-checked one of his own favorites, rodeo musician Chris LeDoux, in the song, which he co-wrote with Randy Taylor.
+Brooks made his debut with "Much Too Young (to Feel This Damn Old)" in 1989 on Capitol Records.
+The song tells the story of a broken-down rodeo rider whose vagabond lifestyle costs him his life at home when his long-suffering love finally leaves -- but the lyrics could just as easily be about a traveling musician.
+Brooks name-checks one of his own favorites, rodeo musician Chris LeDoux, in the song, which he co-wrote with Randy Taylor.

 Lies, adultery and murder provide the ammunition behind the narrative storyline of this 1992 toe-tapper about a truck driving daddy and a mama who has needs.
 "Papa was a good'n / But the jealous kind / Papa loved Mama / Mama loved men / Mama's in the graveyard / Papa's in the pen."
 Co-written by Brooks and Kim Williams, the surprisingly fun song -- given the subject matter -- reached No. 3 in Billboard's Hot Country Songs chart.

 Controversy surrounded the release of this song, when TV outlets pulled the accompanying music video because of its theme of domestic violence.
-Despite the setback, the clip won the CMA Video of the Year Award in 1991, and gave Brooks his fifth straight No. 1 single.
-Tanya Tucker originally recorded the song, which Brooks wrote with Pat Alger.
-It included a third verse that had the woman in the song going upstairs to get a gun to shoot her husband, which was omitted from Brooks' recorded version.
+Despite the setback, the clip won the CMA Awards Video of the Year in 1991 and gave Brooks his fifth straight No. 1 single.
+Tanya Tucker originally recorded the song, which Brooks wrote with Pat Alger; it includes a third verse that has the woman in the song going upstairs to get a gun to shoot her husband, which was omitted from Brooks' recorded version.

-Garth made chart history in 2007 when this song debuted at No. 1 on Billboard's Top Country Singles chart.
+Brooks made chart history in 2007 when this song debuted at No. 1 on Billboard's Top Country Singles chart.
 It marked his first single release after a period of semi-retirement.
-More than a comeback, 'Memory' marked the first time Garth had reached the pole position since 1998's 'To Make You Feel My Love,' and proved his powerful pipes didn't suffer any retirement rust.
+More than a comeback, "Memory" marked the first time that Brooks had reached the pole position since 1998's "To Make You Feel My Love," and proved that his powerful pipes didn't suffer any retirement rust.
 It was written by Lee Brice, Billy Montana and Kyle Jacobs.